Population ageing: Economics of ageing

 Population ageing also affects workforce.
+In many countries, the increase in the number of elderly people means the weakening or disappearance of the "demographic dividend", and social resources have to flow more towards elderly people in need of support.
+The demographic dividend refers to the beneficial impact of a decline in fertility rate on a country's population age structure and economic growth.
 The older workers would spend more time on work and human capital of an ageing workforce is low, reducing labor productivity.

 The expectation of continuing population ageing prompts questions about welfare states' capacity to meet the needs of the population.
 In the early 2000s, the World Health Organization set up guidelines to encourage "active ageing" and to help local governments address the challenges of an ageing population (Global Age-Friendly Cities) with regard to urbanization, housing, transportation, social participation, health services, etc. Local governments are well positioned to meet the needs of local, smaller populations, but as their resources vary from one to another (e.g. property taxes, the existence of community organizations), the greater responsibility on local governments is likely to increase inequalities.
 In Canada, the most fortunate and healthier elders tend to live in more prosperous cities offering a wide range of services, but the less fortunate lack access to the same level of resources.
 Private residences for the elderly also provide many services related to health and social participation (e.g. pharmacy, group activities, and events) on site, but they are not accessible to the less fortunate.
 Also, the environmental gerontology indicates the importance of the environment in active ageing.
 In fact, promoting good environments (natural, built, social) in ageing can improve health and quality of life and reduce the problems of disability and dependence, and, in general, social spending and health spending.

 An ageing population may provide incentive for technological progress, as some hypothesise the effect of a shrinking workforce may be offset by automation and productivity gains.

+Social policies and intervention

+In response to the threat of the undesirable consequences associated with an ageing population, many states have adopted preventative policies and initiatives.
+Because the dominant causes of population ageing are decreased birth rates and increased longevity, preventative action must address these factors.
+Lengthened lifespans are considered a significant achievement of the modern age, so many countries are instead turning to pronatalist policies with limited success.
+Other short-term solutions involve augmenting the workforce, either through increased participation rates or immigration, to be able sustain the economy and an ageing native population.
+However, increasing workforce participation has a ceiling effect, and the efficacy of expanding immigration is subject to much debate.

+Meanwhile, countries are instead being encouraged to embrace policy that adjusts to the inevitability of demographic change by promoting and improving infrastructure for "active ageing".
+Additionally, improving the productivity of the elderly has also become a method to alleviate the problem of social aging.
+But this first requires increasing their investment in education, and providing suitable job opportunities is equally important.